uabrc/uabrc.github.io/docs/workflow_solutions/using_anaconda.md

 1. Create a new environment that is compatible with supported tensorflow versions, use the below command to do this.
 For this tuorial we use Python 3.11.

     ```bash
-    # Create an environment compatible with Python Version 3.11

     conda create -n tensorflow python=3.11